-Uncontrollable emotions of helplessness or feeling hopeless are common signs of depression.
+Uncontrollable emotions of helplessness or feeling hopelessness are common signs of depression.

-Depression has become a leading cause of health challenges where people experience an overwhelming feeling of fatigue that could lead to excessive sleeping, loss of interest resulting in changes in weight and appetite.
+According to WHO, depression has become a leading cause of health challenges.
+People experience an overwhelming feeling of fatigue that could lead to excessive sleeping and loss of interest, resulting in changes in weight and appetite.

-Recognizing you are depressed is essential to getting the right help, and a psychologist can help you find your source of depression to feeling better.
+Recognizing you are depressed is essential to getting the right help, and a psychologist can help you find your source of depression to feel better.

 Difficulties in building and maintaining relationships

-It can cause a person into conflict with those near them or cause insecurities.
+It can cause a person to conflict with those near them or cause insecurities.

 People striving with emotional stress may experience difficulty building relationships around their work environment, schools, or sharing information with their superiors.

 These situations can ruin pre-existing or new relationships.